Hybrid Work Toolboxes

 It has been designed to help support virtual collaboration and team happiness, especially for organisations that want to work more effectively remotely.

-It was created by Hanno, a team of digital health designers working remotely to save and improve lives.REMOTE STARTER KIT
+It was created by Hanno, a team of digital health designers working remotely to save and improve lives.VISIT TOOLBOX

 This toolbox contains resources, templates and tips & tricks for remote teaching and learning.